victormbogu1/ActiveDirectoryLab/README.md

 [![Screenshot-2024-07-04-213334.png](https://i.postimg.cc/mr85jrgF/Screenshot-2024-07-04-213334.png)](https://postimg.cc/3y01JYpK)

-I noticed that the Clientvic virtual machine had no network access, likely due to skipping the previous network configuration in RAS or DHCP.
-However, I identified the issue—I forgot to configure the server option in DHCP that allows the router to assign IP addresses to client machines.
+I noticed that the Clientvicm virtual machine had no network access, likely due to skipping the previous network configuration in RAS or DHCP.
+However, I identified the issue I forgot to configure the server option in DHCP by associating the IP address 172.16.0.1 which allows the router to assign IP addresses to client machines.
 As you can see below, there is no associated gateway, preventing network access.
 To resolve this, I need to revisit the DHCP configuration

 [![Screenshot-2024-07-06-152035.png](https://i.postimg.cc/GtcP5FgL/Screenshot-2024-07-06-152035.png)](https://postimg.cc/ph6n9Ft4)

-The internal IP of the client server has been linked with the router to enable network access
+The internal IP of the client machine has been linked with the router to enable network access.
+This setup helps manage IP addresses efficiently within a local network, ensuring that each device gets a unique IP address without manual configuration

 [![Screenshot-2024-07-06-152254.png](https://i.postimg.cc/QdRQ3GYn/Screenshot-2024-07-06-152254.png)](https://postimg.cc/rDN01bkS)

 Confirmed that the client can access the network, as shown below with a configured default gateway

 [![Screenshot-2024-07-06-152447.png](https://i.postimg.cc/KjqTpdgf/Screenshot-2024-07-06-152447.png)](https://postimg.cc/JHXtGYxH)